UET-Master/contract-vunerabilities/README.md

 # contract-vunerabilities

-The knowwn vulnerabilities in the smart contracts written by Solidity
+The known vulnerabilities in the smart contracts written by Solidity